aws/sagemaker-python-sdk/sagemaker-train/tests/integ/train/shallow/README.md

 ### Fixtures that skip rather than create

-`mlflow_arn`, `reward_lambda_arn` and `reward_evaluator` only *look up* their
+`mlflow_arn`, `reward_lambda_arn`, `reward_evaluator` and `nova_reward_function_arn`
-resources and skip when absent.
+only *look up* their resources and skip when absent.
 The deep suite's equivalents create them (IAM roles, Lambdas, MLflow apps, registry entries) — durable side effects that a fast PR-gate suite should not perform.

+### Fixtures that derive rather than hardcode

+The Nova tests (`us_east_1`) build every S3 path from `default_bucket()` and resolve the reward function from the calling account's own hub, rather than naming the resources the deep Nova tests use.

+This is not stylistic.
+The deep tests hardcode `s3://sagemaker-us-east-1-784379639078/...`, which other accounts cannot read —
+verified: `AccessDenied` on `ListObjectsV2` from 729646638167.
+A hardcoded path means the test only runs in one account and fails everywhere else, which is how these five ended up never having been executed. `test_sft_trainer_serverful_smtj.py` already takes the derived approach (`training_resources`); these follow it, and upload the Nova-shaped sample data the deep suite already ships (`tests/data/train/sft_smtj_sample_data.jsonl`) rather than adding a second copy.

+Two region constraints are worth knowing before adding a Nova test, both verified against the service:

+* the model package group must be in the **job's** region — passing the us-west-2 ARN from `MODEL_PACKAGE_GROUP` is rejected with `Model package group ARN region 'us-west-2' does not match expected region 'us-east-1'`, so Nova files use `NOVA_MODEL_PACKAGE_GROUP` (a bare name, which resolves per-session);
+* an S3 input must be in the job's region, so `nova_rlvr_data_uri` copies the us-west-2 RLVR dataset into the us-east-1 bucket rather than referencing it.

 ## Relationship to `dry_run=True`